-- VII.3.1.1 The assessment as to whether or not a candidate for probationary reappointment shall be reappointed shall be on the basis of whether or not the candidate has demonstrated satisfactory progression towards tenure or permanency in accordance with the criteria for granting tenure as set out in this Article. - VII.3.1.2 The criteria for the granting of tenure for members holding a general faculty appointment shall be high quality in both teaching and research, and fulfilment of the applicable duties and responsibilities referenced in VIII.1.1. i) and ii).
-In assessing a candidate for tenure, the Tenure Committee, COAP, the Provost, and the Board shall pay principal regard to the candidate's scholarship and scholarly promise. - VII.3.1.3 The criteria for the granting of permanency for members holding a teaching-intensive faculty appointment shall be high quality in both teaching and discipline-related pedagogical research, and fulfilment of the applicable duties and responsibilities referenced in VIII.1.1. i) and ii).
-In assessing a candidate for permanency, the Permanency Committee, COAP, the Provost, and the Board shall pay principal regard to the candidate's scholarship and scholarly promise. - VII.3.1.4 In the case of a faculty applicant, when a candidate is being considered for both tenure/permanency and promotion to Associate Professor in the same academic year, the Tenure/Permanency Committee, if recommending the granting of tenure/permanency, shall recommend promotion to Associate Professor, unless there is a failure to satisfy the service obligations under VIII.1.1 (iii). - VII.3.1.5 When a member who was not promoted to Associate Professor at the time they were awarded tenure/permanency requests at a later date to be considered for promotion to Associate Professor (see IV.6.2), in order to be successful, the candidate must have continued to fulfil the criteria for the granting of tenure/permanency, and demonstrate that they are entirely satisfactory in the performance of the duties and responsibilities as set out in VIII.1.1. - VII.3.1.6 The criteria for promotion to Full Professor shall be based on teaching and research and service; the candidate must be very highly regarded in one of teaching or research, and satisfactory in the other two categories.
-Outstanding contributions in service shall be considered when determining satisfactory performance in the non-highly regarded area of either teaching or research.
+- VII.3.1.1 The assessment as to whether or not a candidate for probationary reappointment shall be reappointed shall be on the basis of whether or not the candidate has demonstrated satisfactory progression towards tenure in accordance with the criteria for granting tenure as set out in this Article. - VII.3.1.2 The criteria for the granting of tenure for members holding a faculty appointment shall be high quality in both teaching and research, and fulfilment of the applicable duties and responsibilities referenced in VIII.1.1. i) and ii).
+In assessing a candidate for tenure, the Tenure Committee, COAP, the Provost, and the Board shall pay principal regard to the candidate's scholarship and scholarly promise. - VII.3.1.3 Unless the candidate's letter of appointment makes an exception, the completion of a Ph.D. or its equivalent is a necessary condition for granting tenure. - VII.3.1.4 In the case of a faculty applicant, when a candidate is being considered for both tenure and promotion to Associate Professor in the same academic year, the Tenure Committee, if recommending the granting of tenure, shall recommend promotion to Associate Professor, unless there is a failure to satisfy the service obligations under VIII.1.1 (iii). - VII.3.1.5 When a member who was not promoted to Associate Professor at the time they were awarded tenure requests at a later date to be considered for promotion to Associate Professor in order to be successful, the candidate must have continued to fulfil the criteria for the granting of tenure, and demonstrate that they are entirely satisfactory in the performance of the duties and responsibilities as set out in VIII.1.1. - VII.3.1.6 The criteria for promotion to Professor shall be based on teaching and research and service; the candidate must be very highly regarded in one of teaching or research, and satisfactory in the other two categories.
+In extraordinary cases, promotion to professor may be granted based on being very highly regarded in service that is sustained and exceptional, and highly regarded in teaching or research.